 - Maximum onscreen sprites: 64

-Sega CEO Hayou Nakayama decides to release a new video game system as rival Nintendo had achieved 95% market share in the US and 92% in Japan.
-The system name was to be Mega Drive, but that name was already trademarked by another company.
-The name Sega finally settled on was Genesis, which means in the beginning.
-Advertisements trumpeted the Genesis as being a true 16 bit system.
-Sega announced that the starting price would be $200.
-The Genesis was released on September 15, 1989.
-The Genesis was quickly recognized for their superior graphics compared to the regular Nintendo.
-By the mid-1990's, Sega had sold over 1 million consoles, and Sega began stealing large numbers of customers from Nintendo.
+By the mid-1990's, Sega had sold over 1 million consoles, and as a result, Sega converted several Nintendo fanboys into Sega fanboys.
 Just as Mario had become a recognizable symbol for Nintendo, Sega needed a product mascot to improve product recognition.
-They began entertaining ideas for mascots.
-Sega finally selected Sonic as their mascot, thinking it would bolster customer appeal as Mario had for Nintendo, only more so.
-They were right!
-Sales sky rocketed.
+After entertaining several ideas, Sega finally selected Sonic as their mascot, hoping it would bolster customer appeal as Mario had done for Nintendo.
+Sega's efforts paid off; Sonic the Hedgehog was a hit, and to this day, Sega continues to develop new Sonic games for current consoles!
+Sega Genesis sales sky rocketed.
 In 1992-1993, the Sega Genesis hit its golden age.
-More great games continued to be produced, which lead to Sega garnering more customers and pulling ahead in market share, eclipsing Nintendo.
-In 1994, Sega's business began a decline due to bad business decisions and mounting debt.
-Sega had developed the 32X expansion add-on for the Genesis along with new games that took advantage of the improved capabilities, but they didn't sell well.
-Also, Sega of America was having a hard time cooperating with Sega of Japan, which helped tarnish Sega's image.
+With a large library of quality games and several more in production, Sega garnered even more customers and pulled ahead in market share, eclipsing Nintendo.
+In 1994, despite the Genesis' successful run, sales and customer satisfaction diminished due to poor company decisions and mounting debt.
+In an effort to keep up with Nintendo's new console, the Super Nintendo, Sega had developed the 32X expansion add-on for the Genesis along with new games that took advantage of the improved capabilities.
+However, this expansion sold poorly and only increased Sega's ever mounting debt.
+Several factions of Sega were at each other's throats, as Sega of America was having a hard time cooperating with Sega of Japan, which helped tarnish Sega's image.
 The Genesis era ended when the Sega Saturn was released.

 Short and Sweet Information